Knox Co. close to naming new superintendent

-There are two candidates left, but only one can be selected as the new superintendent of Knox County Schools.
-Now the Knox County Schools Superintendent Search Committee is one step closer after conducting interviews with both finalist on Friday.
+KNOXVILLE, Tenn.
+(WATE) — There are two candidates left, but only one can be selected as the new superintendent of Knox County Schools.
+Now the Knox County Schools Superintendent Search Committee is one step closer after conducting interviews with both finalists on Friday.

 The chosen superintendent will be responsible for over 57,000 students.
 Being seen as not an easy task, each candidate has a plan to be impactful.